yiqiao-yin/YinsRLab/README.md

 # Author

-I am currently a PhD student in Statistics at Columbia University.
+I was a PhD student in Statistics at Columbia University.

 Prior to Columbia, I have held professional positions including an enterprise-level Data Scientist at Bayer and a quantitative researcher at AQR working on alternative quantitative approaches to portfolio management and factor-based trading, and a trader at T3 Trading on Wall Street.
 I supervise a small fund specializing in algorithmic trading (since 2011, performance is here).
 I also run my own YouTube Channel.